Strip Processing Plants or Lines Lines, Strip Cleaning Plants, Strip Coating Plants and Strip Annealing Plants - Overview

 - A slitting line („shear line“) cuts the strip into longitudinal parts that are then rewound on a common or single coiler.

-Strip Treatment Plant: Degreasing Plant, Strip Cleaning Plant, Pickler, Brushing Plant and Brushing Machine for metal and metal strip
+Strip Treatment Plant or Line: Degreasing Plant, Strip Cleaning Plant, Pickler, Brushing Plant and Brushing Machine for metal and metal strip

 A strip treatment plant changes the surface characteristics of metal strips.